citrus-it/illumos-omnios/README.md

 $ dmake install
 ```

-The component will be built against the "proto area" and installed there.
+The component will be built against the "proto area" in `proto/root_i386` and
+installed there.